 ID formats

-Every ID shape on the Partner API surface — bare UUIDs, prefixed ULIDs, the app_ format, request IDs, event IDs, and the prefix-tolerance rule.
+Every ID shape on the Partner API surface — prefixed UUIDs, prefixed ULIDs, the app_ format, request/event IDs, and the prefix-tolerance rule.

 You don't need to memorize the prefixes — every path param accepts the bare UUID too.
 See the tolerance rule below.